aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/convert-worksheet-to-image-remove-whitespace-around-data/_index.md

     ImageOrPrintOptions imgOptions;
     imgOptions.SetImageType(Aspose::Cells::Drawing::ImageType::Emf);

-    // Set only one page would be rendered for the image imgOptions.SetOnePagePerSheet(true);
+    // Set only one page to be rendered for the image imgOptions.SetOnePagePerSheet(true);
     imgOptions.SetPrintingPage(PrintingPageType::IgnoreBlank);